Save it for later!

 Keeping everything we use easily accessible and making it pretty.

 Tuff got his corner of our laundry room.
-His meds, shampoo, and gear are all here.
+His meds, shampoo and gear is all here.

 Now we have everything we use on a daily basis organized in this room.

-From gloves, beanies, and scarfs, to running gear, hooks for jackets and a floor that is easy (and pretty!) to maintain our laundry/mudroom combo is a winner.
+From gloves, beanies, and scarves, to running gear, hooks for jackets, and a floor that is easy (and pretty!) to maintain, our laundry/mudroom combo is a winner.

 laundry room by Elfa storage system